 National Eye Institute

 This federal agency conducts and supports research to prevent and treat eye diseases, and offers information for patients and the healthcare community on low vision, diabetic eye disease, and current research.

 Wills Eye Hospital

-Wills Eye Hospital in Philadelphia has been recognized as one of the nation’s best hospitals.
-Their Ocular Oncology Service is one of the largest in the world and a leader in the field, having developed breakthrough treatments which made it possible to save eyes in the past would have had to be removed.
-Georgia Retina physician Dr. Scott Lampert completed his ophthalmology residency at Wills Eye Hospital.
+Wills Eye Hospital in Philadelphia has been recognized as one of the nation’s top two hospitals in ophthalmology.
+Their Ocular Oncology Service is one of the largest in the world and a leader in the field, having developed breakthrough treatments which made it possible to save eyes that would have been removed.
+Georgia Retina’s Dr. Scott Lampert completed his ophthalmology residency at Wills Eye Hospital.